A Unified Taxonomy-Guided Instruction Tuning Framework for Entity Set Expansion and Taxonomy Expansion: Task Definition

 \section{Task Definition}

+In this section, we formally introduce the three representative tasks for populating a taxonomy with new entities.

-\textbf{Entity Set Expansion.} As shown in Figure \ref{fig:taskdef} a), given a few example entities (also known as ``seeds''), the entity set expansion task \cite{wang2007language,rong2016egoset,shen2017setexpan} aims to find a set of sibling entities that belong to the same semantic class as the seeds.
-Formally, we have the following task definition.
+\textbf{Entity Set Expansion.} As shown in Figure \ref{fig:taskdef}(a), the entity set expansion task seeks to identify a set of "sibling" entities that belong to the same semantic class as a few example entities (referred to as "seeds").

-\begin{definition}{(Entity Set Expansion)} Given a small set of seed entities $\mathcal{S}=\{s_1, s_2, ..., s_M\}$, the task is to discover more entities $\mathcal{S}^+=\{s_{M+1}, s_{M+2}, $ $..., s_{M+N}\}$, where $s_1, s_2, ..., s_{M+N}$ fall into the same semantic category. \end{definition}

-\textbf{Taxonomy Expansion.} As shown in Figure \ref{fig:taskdef} b), given an existing taxonomy and a set of new entities, Taxonomy Expansion \cite{shen2020taxoexpan,yu2020steam} aims at inserting the new entities into the taxonomy.
-This process is facilitated by finding a proper parent node in the existing taxonomy for each new entity.
 Formally,

+\begin{definition}{(Entity Set Expansion)} Given a small set of seed entities $\mathcal{S}=\{s_1, s_2, ..., s_M\}$, the task is to discover more entities $\mathcal{S}^+=\{s_{M+1}, s_{M+2},$ $..., s_{M+N}\}$, where $s_1, s_2, ..., s_{M+N}$ fall into the same semantic category. \end{definition}

+\textbf{Taxonomy Expansion.} As shown in Figure \ref{fig:taskdef}(b), taxonomy expansion involves inserting a set of new entities into an existing taxonomy by identifying an appropriate ``parent'' node in the taxonomy for each new entity.
+Formally,

-\begin{definition}{(Taxonomy Expansion)} Given an existing taxonomy $\mathcal{T}$ (which contains a set of entities $\mathcal{S}$ and the parent-child relationship between the entities $\textsc{Parent}(\cdot): \mathcal{S} \rightarrow \mathcal{S} \cup \{\textrm{ROOT}\}$) and a set of new entities $\mathcal{S}^+$, the task is to expand the taxonomy to a more complete one $\mathcal{T}^+$ with entities $\mathcal{S} \cup \mathcal{S}^+$ and the parent-child relationship $\textsc{Parent}^+(\cdot): \mathcal{S} \cup \mathcal{S}^+ \rightarrow \mathcal{S} \cup \{\textrm{ROOT}\}$. \end{definition}
+\begin{definition}{(Taxonomy Expansion)} Given an existing taxonomy $\mathcal{T}$ (which contains a set of entities $\mathcal{S}$ and the parent-child relationship between the entities $\textsc{Parent}(\cdot): \mathcal{S} \rightarrow \mathcal{S} \cup \{s_{\rm ROOT}\}$) and a set of new entities $\mathcal{S}^+$, the task is to expand the taxonomy to a more complete one $\mathcal{T}^+$ with entities $\mathcal{S} \cup \mathcal{S}^+$ and the parent-child relationship $\textsc{Parent}^+(\cdot): \mathcal{S} \cup \mathcal{S}^+ \rightarrow \mathcal{S} \cup \{s_{\rm ROOT}\}$. \end{definition}

-\textbf{Seed-Guided Taxonomy Construction.} As shown in Figure \ref{fig:taskdef} c), Seed-Guided Taxonomy Construction \cite{shen2018hiexpan} deals with the case where we need to first find a set of new entities to be inserted to the taxonomy and then find the proper parent node for each new entity.
+\textbf{Seed-Guided Taxonomy Construction.} As shown in Figure \ref{fig:taskdef}(c), seed-guided taxonomy construction involves two steps: first, identifying a set of new entities to be added to the taxonomy, and then determining the appropriate parent for each new entity.